Cold fronts bring many changes, and where speckled trout feed during winter is one of them. See the big picture in this blog post.

 The difference is that there aren't that many of them and they're not actively leaving the marsh in large groups traveling along the tide.

-When the fall run of white shrimp is over, speckled trout will need to find other food, and that other food doesn't behave the same as white shrimp on their way to spawn.
+When the fall run of white shrimp is over, speckled trout will need to find other food, and that other food doesn't behave the same way as migrating white shrimp.

 Because of this, where speckled trout feed during winter will be different due to where this food lives.